CopernicaMarketingSoftware/PHP-CPP/Examples/README.md

 ----------------------

-	The fifth example is an example to show how several different kinds of parameters can used for functions.
-When defining the parameters for your function
+	The fifth example is an example to show how several different types of parameters can used for functions.
+There are two ways to pass a parameter, by value(Php::ByVal) and by reference(Php::ByRef).
+Each take two parameters of their own.
+The first being the parameter name, and the second the parameter type.

+	Furthermore, parameters are always stored in the Php::Parameters object.
+This object is basicly an array which hold all the parameters, in order.

 	The first option being the undefined parameters.
 With undefined parameters, we can pass any and as many parameters as we want to